 - parmesan rind if you have one

-- kosher salt to taste
+- 2 teaspoons kosher salt or to taste

-- fresh cracked pepper for serving
+- fresh cracked pepper to taste

 - shavings of Parmigiano Reggiano for serving

-- toasted bread for serving
+- toasted bread for serving or oven-roasted polenta

 - Ladle broth into bowls over toasted bread or serve toasted bread on the size.
 Shave Parmigiano Reggiano over top.
 Crack pepper over top.
 Drizzle more olive oil over top if you wish.